sake92/notes/java/OCA - Java SE 8 Programmer I.md

 ---
 ## package
 Class with no **explicit** package will be in the *default package* which doesn't have a name.

-Members of a **named package** can’t access anything defined in the default package.
+Members of **named packages** can’t access anything from the default package.

 ---
 ## import
 Everything from `java.lang` package is **always imported**.
 Bulk import, e.g. `import mypackage.*` imports that package only, not its subpackages.
 You can `import static` static members of a type (class/interface/enum).

 ---